Watson-Personal-Assistant/developer/_content/skill/skill_features.md

 Typically, a card is used to return more verbose text, to display a graphic, or to play music.

 For example, the traffic skill returns an image of a live traffic map of the city center to the client device.
-The client device determines how this image is render to the user.
+The client device determines how this image is rendered to the user.
 The text "Sure.
 Here is a live traffic map for the city center." is also returned to the client device.

 Figure 8 - sending a card in the converse response
 ![Returning information in a card ]({{site.baseurl}}/images/card.png)